-Winter in the Mid-Atlantic region is just about upon us and that means more injuries sustained because of heavy lifting and backbreaking snow shoveling.
+Winter in the Mid-Atlantic region is just about upon us, and that means more injuries sustained because of heavy lifting and backbreaking snow shoveling.
 Snow removal is one of the leading causes of injuries and back pain during the winter months.
-At Pain and Spine Specialists, we often see dozens of patients with back strains, muscle pulls and spasms, and even herniated disks as a result of improper shoveling techniques.
+At Pain and Spine Specialists, we often see dozens of patients with back strains, muscle pulls and spasms, and even herniated discs due to improper shoveling techniques.

-This winter, spare your back from the perils of heavy lifting and snow shoveling injuries with these 7 important tips:
+This winter, spare your back from the perils of heavy lifting and snow shoveling injuries with these seven essential tips:

 - Dress for the occasion.
-It may sound obvious but wearing layers, warm winter clothes, outerwear, insulated gloves, boots, and a hat is the first step to preparing your body for the blistering cold.
+Wearing layers, warm winter clothes, outerwear, insulated gloves, boots, and a hat is the first step to preparing your body for the blistering cold.
 Keeping the muscles warm can help prevent tears and pulls during physical activity.

 - Practice proper lifting techniques.
 Snow, especially when it’s wet, can get very heavy.
-Just as you would when lifting a heavy box, for example, make sure to bend at the hips and knees when moving snow.
-Use your leg muscles, avoid sudden twists and rotation of the back, and do not bend over to pick up heavy loads without bending at the knees.
+Just as you would when lifting a heavy box, for example, bend at the hips and knees when moving snow.
+Use your leg muscles, avoid sudden twists and back rotation, and do not bend over to pick up heavy loads without bending at the knees.

 - If you have a heart condition, check with a doctor before over-exerting yourself.

 - Cool down.
-After snow shoveling is completed, cool down with a few back, neck and shoulder stretches.
+After snow shoveling, cool down with a few back, neck, and shoulder stretches.

 Call us in Maryland at 301-703-8767 | View MD Providers), in Pennsylvania at 724-603-3560 (View PA Providers), or in Virginia (540-433-1905 | View VA Providers)to make an appointment or use the form on our site to send us a message.